jsmon/todite/README.md

-# Todo List
+# Todite
-This is a todolist app that lets you keep track of what you need to do.
+Todite is a simple free to-do list app that helps you organise your day.

-I will think of a name eventually.
+You can check it out at [todite.now.sh](https://todite.now.sh/)